WhiteflagProtocol/whiteflag-api/README.md

 ### Configuration

-The API uses two optional environment variables:
+The API uses three optional environment variables:

+* `WFLOGLEVEL`: the logging level to be used; if set, it overrides the level set in the `api.toml` configuration file
-* `WFCONFDIR`: the directory containing the configuration files; if set it overrides the default `./config` directory
+* `WFCONFDIR`: the directory containing the configuration files; if set, it overrides the default `./config` directory
-* `WFPORT`: the server port to be used; if set it overrides the port set in the `api.toml` configuration file
+* `WFPORT`: the server port to be used; if set, it overrides the port set in the `api.toml` configuration file

 Configurable parameters of the API can be found in the [TOML](https://github.com/toml-lang/toml) files in the `config/` directory: